conan-io/conan-clion-plugin/README.md

 ```

 #### Set Conan Executable Path
-By default, Conan CLion plugin uses the Conan client executable from operating system's PATH environment variable.
+If the Conan executable is part of the PATH environment variable, it is used by default.
-To use a different Conan executable, click on *Open configuration* button and provide your conan executable path.
+To set a different Conan executable, click on *Open configuration* button and provide your conan executable path.

 # Building and Testing the Plugin's Sources
 To build and run the plugin sources, please follow these steps: